 - Consulting a doctor or health coach

 You don’t need to be thin.
-Just aiming for a healthier weight can make a real difference.
+Just aiming for what is a healthy level of weight can make a real difference.

 Stress can raise blood sugar.
 When you’re stressed, your body releases hormones that make sugar control more difficult.